daithiocrualaoich/euler/README.md

 Scala
 -----
-Create the Docker as described below, or otherwise get a [Scala] installation on your system.
+Create the Docker as described below, or otherwise get a JVM installation on your system.
+Then use the bootstrap [Ammonite] script in the `scala` directory.

 To run a problem use:

+    cd scala
-    scala 001.scala
+    ./amm 001.scala

 Development: Docker
 -------------------